Noisy Computing of the Threshold Function: Main Idea in the Proof of the Lower Bound

-The major difficulty in establishing a converse result is that the algorithms may have an arbitrarily correlated query strategy.
-In this proof, we introduce a two-phase enhanced version of any given algorithm.
+In this regime with a larger $k$ value, the bound derived from Le Cam's method falls short in capturing the dependency between the optimal number of queries and the parameter $k$.
+Therefore, we adopt an alternative approach, where we directly analyze the query-response statistics of an \emph{arbitrary} algorithm, and bound its error probability.
+The major difficulty in establishing a converse result for an arbitrary algorithm is that the algorithm may have an arbitrarily correlated query strategy.
+To tackle this challenge, we introduce a two-phase enhanced version of any given variable-length algorithm.
 The first phase of the enhanced algorithm is called the \emph{non-adaptive phase}.
 It queries each bit for a fixed amount of time.
 The second phase is called the \emph{adaptive phase}.
 It adaptively chooses certain bits to \emph{noiselessly} reveal their values.
 This two-phase design of the enhanced algorithm makes the response statistics more tractable and analyzable.
-We will show that the worst-case probability of error of the enhanced algorithm is less than or equal to that of the original algorithm.
+We show that the worst-case probability of error of the enhanced algorithm is less than or equal to that of the original algorithm.
 Therefore, it suffices to show that the enhanced algorithm has error probability at least $\delta$.
-When analyzing the enhanced algorithm, we will assume that a genie provides the estimator additional information.
-The existence of genie-aided information would further facilitate the analysis.
+We sketch the proof in the rest of this section.